About Us

 Dr. Ritchie is a member of the American Veterinary Medicine Association, Wisconsin Veterinary Medical Association, and serves on the Wisconsin Equine Practitioners Foundation Board.

 Michelle is a Certified Veterinary Technician at Center Hill Veterinary Clinic and started at the clinic in August of 2002.
 She attended college at Madison Area Technical College where she received her Associates degree in Animal Science.
-She is a member of the Wisconsin Veterinary Technician Association.
+She is a member of the Wisconsin Veterinary Technician Association and the North American veterinary Technician Association.

-Michelle grew up in the nearby city of Mineral Point.
-She currently lives in the small town of Mifflin with her husband Chris.
-Chris and Michelle own an ambitious Weimaraner named Riggs.
+Michelle grew up splitting her time between the nearby city of Mineral Point and on the farm by Arthur.
+She enjoys the peace and quiet of country living.
+Michelle owns an ambitious Weimaraner named Riggs.

 Deb Krahenbuhl